Songs for Long Distance Relationships: When Miles Feel Like Miles

 How a Personalized Song Works at What's Your Beat

-What's Your Beat is a free service.
-Richard Nelson — that's me — writes and produces every song personally.
-You fill out a simple form and share the story: how you met, what the relationship feels like, what you want the other person to feel when they press play.
+When I first started giving songs away, I did it out of grief.
+As the project grew — past 150 completed commissions and over 2,500 streams — I moved to a professional commission model to ensure I could give every story the time and depth it deserves.
+I write and produce every song personally.
+You fill out a simple commission form and share the story: how you met, what the relationship feels like, what you want the other person to feel when they press play.

 Small Rituals That Keep You Close When You're Far